jina-ai/examples/multires-lyrics-search/README.md

 The relevance score you see at the bottom of the song box summarizes all the matches.
 Each match has a numeric value, determining how close it is to the original input in the vector space.
 The average of these match values is the relevance score.
 This means that a song with a lot of matches will be ranked as highly relevant.

-The example get's a little more complex if you use two or three sentences in the query box.
-In this case, the query Flow breaks the total input down into 'chunks', which are sentences, but you can adjust this when your building Jina yourself.
-Finding the relevance score also becomes more complex, but the same basic principle applies.
-A song with many similar matches will be ranked as relevant, and those without matches will not be.
+The example also allows for more complex, multi sentence queries.
+If you input two or three sentences when querying, the query Flow will break down the total input into individual 'chunks'.
+Which in this example are sentences, but you can determine what is a chunk for your own data when building Jina.
+To calculate the relevance score, we aggregate all the match scores using a (SimpleAggregateRanker)[https://hub.jina.ai/#/package/6].

 # Overview of the files in this example